Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

-Thus, we can use the previous findings to prove Theorem~\ref{Thm_DDg} . \begin{proof}[Proof of \Thm~\ref{Thm_DDg}] We can finally estimate the expected size of $\vA=\abs{ \one(\cG) \setminus \oneminusminus(\cGg) }$.
-By recalling Claim~\ref{Claim_ExpectationA_Stirling} and combining it with the fact that $\cF_{\Gamma}$ occurs \whp, and using \Lem~\ref{size_1--}, for $\Delta = \Delta_\DD (\theta)$ and $m=m_\DD$ we get $\Erw[\vec A] = o(1)$ \whp.
-The assertion follows by applying Markov's inequality. \end{proof} In this subsection, we addressed the case where the test design is formed using the configuration model, and showed that the \DD-algorithm is optimal in this regime if applied to the random regular pooling scheme $\cGg$.
-However, the analysis of this section is not able to provide a tight bound for the matching design.
+Theorem ~\ref{Thm_DDg} now follows directly by combining \Lem~\ref{size_1--} and Claim \ref{claim_dd_individualtypes}.
+So far, we have addressed the case where the test design is formed using the configuration model, and showed that the \DD-algorithm is optimal in this regime if applied to the random regular pooling scheme $\cGg$.
+However, the preceding analysis does not provide a tight bound for the matching-based design.